Home / Blog / Restore Previous Session

 Best setup for Chrome session restore

-For a practical restore setup, pair Chrome's built-in tools with a backup for the sessions you cannot afford to lose.
+The practical setup is simple: use Chrome's own tools for quick recovery, then keep a backup for sessions you cannot afford to lose.

 1. Enable Continue where you left off for normal Chrome launches.

-2. Use Ctrl/Cmd+Shift+T for recently closed tabs and windows.
+2. Use Ctrl/Command + Shift + T for recently closed tabs and windows.

 4. Keep Chrome sync on if you use multiple devices.